 Nthabiseng: “In 2017 there will be national elections in South Africa.
 Within Fees Must Fall we are considering to boycott the elections if concessions were not made.
 There are many of us; if every student takes part of the boycott it can really affect something.
 But in every revolution you can never really know what you are capable of or where you will be at any moment in time.”

 How do you organize a movement of students spread all around the country?

 Spirit: “Everyone has the same ideas.
-We have leadership, but we take decisions together as a collective student organization.
+We have leadership (read this free guide know more skills required to become a successful one in detail), but we take decisions together as a collective student organization.
 It is a student movement and the students fuel the protest.
 Everybody takes part in the process and that creates a connection.
 There are several movements with different leaders, but we are one family.
 We listen to each other, protect each other and share the same ideas.
 We are going in the same direction and are very disciplined.
 We may be crazy and enthusiastic but we are still intellectuals.
 We learn from history and protests in the past.
 This makes everything easier for us.
 Everybody listens to everybody.
 Everybody is on the same page and so it is very easy to get things done.”